 Hailed by many as mind-bending funny, Let’s Pretend This Never Happened dips into the treasure trove that is her experiences growing up in rural Texas with an eccentric taxidermist father while plagued with a plethora of psychological conditions including depression, anxiety, and OCD.

 Poignant and tender, but also decisively hilarious, this book is a great read to take you through the full spectrum of emotions.

 The last of my short list of successful bloggers.

 My favorite blogger and entrepreneur from Australia, Darren Rowse of ProBlogger.
 Darren Rowse is a blogger, consultant, and entrepreneur.
 Darren is the founder of several blogs and blog networks, including b5media.
 I’ve been a big fan of his podcast for years and listening to his episodes gave me the confidence to make a move.

 Now that I’ve decided to treat blogging as a serious project, I wanted to check out his book.
 Although I’m only halfway through ProBlogger, I’m enjoying the book.
 ProBlogger: Secrets for Blogging Your Way to a Six-Figure Income is an easy read but there are many gems in the book.
 New bloggers can get some guidance and inspiration from reading this book from Darren Rowse.

-The most important lesson learned from these books is to focus and not to do every single thing, which is why Blackandise has been focusing on three specific areas instead of all things tech related.
-If you have time, you should check out these books as you’ll learn a lot.
+The most important lesson learned from these books is to focus and not to do every single thing, which is why Blackandise has been focusing on content marketing strategies instead of all things tech-related.
+If you have time, you should check out these books as you’ll learn a lot from these successful bloggers.